 Quality Assurance refers to the systematic monitoring and evaluation of various aspects of the agency to ensure achievement and maintenance of standards of quality.
-These standards may be determined by contractual obligations (e.g. 65D-30, Exhibits of the DCF/SFBHN contracts, etc.), accreditation requirements, State/County Plans or Goals, and/or standards identified by the agency leadership.
+Contractual obligations (e.g. 65D-30, Exhibits of the DCF/SFBHN contracts, etc.), accreditation requirements, State/County Plans or Goals, and/or standards identified by the agency leadership may determine these standards.